|Integrated Curriculum||Hands-on experience||Learning Support|

 Yes, the course will have labs and our goal is to make sure that you never do an experiment whose outcome you can look up because someone else has done it before.
-You will do project research as follows; Fall term: the biology of bacterial viruses with Sriram Srikant (postdoctoral fellow at MIT) and Spring term: bacterial membrances and mechanisms of antibiotic resistance with Emma Nagy, College Fellow.
+You will do project research as follows; AY2022-2023 TBD (AY2021-2022 was - Fall term: the biology of bacterial viruses with Sriram Srikant (postdoctoral fellow at MIT) and Spring term: bacterial membrances and mechanisms of antibiotic resistance with Emma Nagy, College Fellow).
 After you've been trained in basic procedures and lab safety and have demonstrated that you're capable of working independently, you'll have access to the labs anytime when other courses aren't using them.
 We expect that you'll spend roughly four to six hours per week in lab.

 WILL IT BE A PROBLEM IF I'VE NEVER DONE MY OWN RESEARCH BEFORE?